jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 This inversion of predicting context / target words between CBOW and skip-gram might seem arbitrary, but it turns out that CBOW smoothes over distributional information by treating an entire context as one observation (useful for smaller datasets).
 Skip-gram on the other hand treats each context word - target word pair as a new observation, and tends to do better on larger data sets.

 Although this post will primarily focus on the skip-gram model, both models are single layer neural networks whose weights we learn.
-Each row in this weight matrix is the word vectors for all of our words. **The model learns by simultaneously: (1) maximizing the probability that an observed word appears in the context of it's target word and (2) minimizing the probability that a randomly selected word from the vocabulary appears as a context word for the given target word.**
+Each row in this weight matrix is the word vectors for all of our words. **The model learns by simultaneously: (1) maximizing the probability that an observed word appears in the context of a target word and (2) minimizing the probability that a randomly selected word from the vocabulary doesn't appear in the context of the target word.**

 If you're still unsure about neural network weights and the weight matrix, I recommend reading [this chapter](http://neuralnetworksanddeeplearning.com/chap1.html)